 The Committee reviewed the salaries for Mr. Nassetta and all other executive officers in January 2003.
 Due to the continued decline in business in the lodging industry as a result of the effects of the economic recession, Mr. Nassetta's salary remained at \$800,000, the level it has been since 2001.
 Mr. Walter also did not receive a salary increase for 2003.
 Mr. Risoleo received a base increase to \$400,000 and Mr. Marriott received a base increase to \$350,000, in each case effective January 30, 2003.
-The Committee believed it was appropriate to increase Mr. Risoleo and Mr. Marriott's salary based on compensation data gathered by an independent consultant which showed that their salaries were below the desired level for their positions relative to the Company's comparison group.
+The Committee believed it was appropriate to increase Mr. Risoleo's salary based on compensation data gathered by an independent consultant that showed his salary was below the desired level for his position relative to the Company's comparison group.
+The Committee also increased Mr. Marriott's salary based on the results of similar compensation data and because Mr. Marriott would no longer be participating in the Company's long-term incentive stock program.

 Based on corporate and individual performance criteria set by the Committee, Mr. Nassetta had an opportunity to receive between 50% - 150% of his base salary as bonus.
 Mr. Nassetta received an annual incentive award of \$808,000 for 2003.
 This award was 101% of his fiscal year base salary earnings.
 The other named executive officers had an opportunity to receive generally between 37.5% - 120% of their base salary earnings in bonus based on the achievement of corporate and individual performance objectives established by the Committee.
-They received annual incentive awards for 2003 ranging from 75% to 101% of their base salary, with the exception of Mr. Risoleo, who received a bonus of \$125% of his fiscal year base salary for exemplary service in resolving a number of insurance claims related to the New York World Trade Center Marriott and New York Marriott Financial Center hotels.
+They received annual incentive awards for 2003 ranging from 75% to 101% of their base salary, with the exception of Mr. Risoleo, who received a bonus of 125% of his fiscal year base salary in part for exemplary service in resolving a number of insurance claims related to the New York World Trade Center Marriott and New York Marriott Financial Center hotels.